Mkp-7/Insurance-Claims-Analysis/README.md

 ## Summary

 - Claims Dashboard → Business intelligence and visualization
 - Predictive Analysis → Data processing and predictive modeling
+- The dashboard  focuses on descriptive analytics.
+- The predictive model focuses on data processing and modeling.